Where to Stay in Bologna

 Aemilia Hotel

-Located within a 20-minute walk from Piazza Maggiore, it has all of the onsite perks necessary for relaxing, such as a rooftop garden, where you can sip drinks, and a good restaurant serving regional Italian dishes, and yet it is still close enough to the city center to spend your days sightseeing.
+Located within a 20-minute walk from Piazza Maggiore, it has all of the onsite perks necessary for relaxing, such as a rooftop garden, where you can sip drinks, and a good restaurant serving regional Italian dishes.
+All this, and yet, it’s still close enough to the city center to spend your days sightseeing.

 The 124 rooms come with king-sized beds, free WiFi, and temperature control systems.
-Amenities and services include a fitness point, rooftop terrace with jacuzzi tub, complimentary buffet breakfast, and a guarded parking lot, which costs 10 euros a day.
-For drinks, visit the onsite Lounge Bar, and do check-out the Gurme’ Restaurant which serves regional and Italian dishes.
+Amenities and services include a fitness point, rooftop terrace with jacuzzi tub, complimentary buffet breakfast, and a guarded parking lot.
+For drinks, visit the onsite Lounge Bar, and do check-out the Gurmè Restaurant which serves regional and Italian dishes.

 For those seeking modern décor, this hotel, located just outside of the Ring Road, is one of the best four-star hotel options.
 With a bus stop nearby, it takes about five minutes to reach the city center.
 The hotel excels at providing modern comforts.
-For example, it has a 24-hour gym, the staff is particularly welcoming and capable, and the buffet breakfast, which is included in the price, will satisfy international palates.
+For example, it has a 24-hour gym, the staff is welcoming, and the buffet breakfast, which is included in the price, will satisfy international palates.

 With a minimalist décor, the rooms come with individualized climate control and free WiFi.
 Additional amenities include private, indoor parking (for a charge) and the NeroArancio Restaurant & Lounge Bar, which serves an international menu and over 100 innovative cocktails.
 There are free bike rentals, subject to availability.